 The other show stopping element of this suite is the handmade paper envelopes.
 They add so much beautiful texture and were also a driving element in the color scheme.
 We chose to letterpress the return address for the outer envelopes and the address for the RSVP envelopes.
 Having a touch of letterpress served the design well by adding another layer of texture and interest to the envelopes.
 And of course calligraphy is always the way to go for the guest address and inner envelopes.

 The wedding invitation and reply card was printed on duplexed paper creating nice thick edges that were just begging to be painted!
 I always love trying new techniques, so of course I was tempted to edge paint these myself, but opted instead to send them off to the experienced hands at Czar Press.
 Part of producing a quality design is to know when and what to outsource, and I’m glad I did.
-The edges turned out beautifully and really take the suite to that next level of luxury.
+The edges turned out beautifully and really take the suite to that next level of luxury while adding a very modern twist.
 To tie it all together (sorry, couldn’t resist a good pun!), I used burgundy velvet ribbon fastened with champagne wax seals.